dskrepps/requireFrom/readme.md

 ## Installation

 Install using npm.
-Add "requireFrom" to your dependencies in package.json before running `npm install`, or do that automatically with `npm install --save requireFrom`.
+Add "requirefrom" to your dependencies in package.json before running `npm install`, or do that automatically with `npm install --save requirefrom`.